vsteve96/SaveTheWorld/README.md

 ![Color palette](assets/images/documentation/colorpalette.png)

 - To create a structured layout for the placement of elements throughout the website I utilized Figma's wireframing tool.
-- For the structural planning, I used the dimensions of the iPhone 13 as my reference, following the mobile-first approach.
+- For the structural planning, I used the dimensions of the iPhone 13 as my reference, following the mobile-first development approach.

 ![Wireframe](assets/images/documentation/wireframe.png)